-We are an equal opportunity employer and our employment policies are intended to achieve equality of opportunity for all irrespective of ethnic origin, race, colour, sex, sexual orientation, gender, gender reassignment, disability, age, trade union activity, marital status, civil partnership status, religion or belief, pregnancy and maternity.
+We are an equal opportunity employer and our employment policies are intended to achieve equality of opportunity for all irrespective of race, sex, sexual orientation, gender reassignment, disability, age, trade union activity, marital status/civil partnership status, religion or belief, pregnancy and maternity.

-Our Equal Opportunity Employment Policy aims to ensure that no job applicant or employee receives less favourable treatment on these grounds, nor is disadvantaged by conditions or requirements, which cannot be shown to be justifiable or are irrelevant to the post.
+Our Equal Opportunity Employment Policy aims to ensure that no job applicant or employee receives less favorable treatment on these grounds, nor is disadvantaged by conditions or requirements, which cannot be shown to be justifiable or are irrelevant to the post.
 This applies to all aspects of our employment practices including recruitment, retention, promotion, transfer, training, talent development benefits, facilities, procedures and all terms and conditions of employment.